freejee/topic/kubernetes/kubernetes/kubectl/kubectl-plugin-list.md

 List all available plugin files on a user's PATH.

-Available plugin files are those that are: - executable - anywhere on the user's PATH - begin with **`kubectl-`**
+Available plugin files are those that are: - executable - anywhere on the user's PATH - begin with **`kubectl-`**.

 ## 用法